User

 Pinned

 Hi, thanks for coming!
-I'm just starting up my Skool community so I'm going to be inviting people in and trying to build this community up.
+I just started up this Skool community in September so I'm going to be inviting people in and trying to build this community up.
 If you've arrive here and are wondering why there's not much going on, this is why.
-I'm working on my first proper zbrush sculpting course right now (check it out here https://dankelly1.gumroad.com/l/uxser) and it will launch on the 15th September 2025 and I'd love for this community to be a hub for like minded people who want to learn about the full ecosystem of miniatures.
+I'm working on my first proper zbrush sculpting course right now (check it out here https://dankelly1.gumroad.com/l/uxser) and it's almost complete as of the end of October.
+I'd love for this community to be a hub for like minded people who want to learn about the full ecosystem of miniatures.
 Whether you're doing this for relaxation and mindfulness or you want to turn miniature sculpting into a career and free yourself from the shackles of your 9-5 job, I'll be here to help you every step of the way!
 Please post an introduction and let us know who you are, what you do for a living, what level your miniature experience is at, and what skills you're looking to develop.
 Oh, and where you are in the world - it would be great to organise some in-person meetups if we start getting groups of people with common geography!
 Everyone is in the same boat so don't be shy!
 Oh, and if you had to pick one and banish one - Lord of the Rings or Starwars?! 😉

 powered by